PipeWire/pipewire/README.md

 ### Running PulseAudio applications

 PipeWire can run a PulseAudio compatible replacement server.
 You can't use both servers at the same time.
-Usually you package manager will make the server conflict so that you can only install one or the other.
+Usually your package manager will make the server conflict so that you can only install one or the other.

-PulseAudio application still use the regular PulseAudio client libraries and you don't need to to anything else than change the server implementation.
+PulseAudio applications still use the regular PulseAudio client libraries and you don't need to do anything else than change the server implementation.

 A successful swap of the server can be verified by checking the